Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 Key observations:

-• CPU Usage: Zasper maintained consistently lower CPU usage during heavy load.
+• CPU Usage: Zasper maintained consistently lower CPU usage.

 • RAM Usage: Memory consumption was significantly lower for Zasper.